easyt0re/piecewiseLinearModel/README.md

 # pin at the top
 ## things for the day
+- [ ] put all flags at one place and optimize them

-- [ ] get the hand disturbance to work for both controllers single/large-scale run
+- [ ] find the correct scenarios for the simulation

-- [ ] get the post-processing to work for the hand
+- [ ] automate the selection of files and scripts with different controllers and scenarios

-- [ ] stop at one point and write
+- [ ] write a new post-processing script

 ## things in the dump
 ### implementation